Frequently Asked Questions

 What are the student's obligations within the company ?

-- You are obliged to follow the working hours of the company closely, and you must also respect the employment regulations with due attention.
-Like any employee, you are subject to the labor code.
+- The student is obliged to follow the working hours of the company closely, and he/she must also respect the employment regulations with due attention.
+Like any employee, he/she is subject to the labor code.

-- As a trainee, you should mainly comply to the instructions of your supervisor.
+- As a trainee, the student should mainly comply to the instructions of their supervisor.

-- You also enjoy the relevant provisions that apply to other employees within the company.
+- The student also enjoys the relevant advantages that apply to other employees within the company.

-- Finally, you are subject to collective agreements, which may be applied within the company where you work.
+- Finally, the student is subject to collective agreements which may be applied within the company.